mycelium-com/wallet-android/README.md

 As Beta Testers, please make sure you have a recent **backup of the masterseed** and all **private keys** inside Mycelium.
 Beta testers will experience many bugs.
-So far, restoring the wallet from masterseed has never been necessary, but we offer no guarantees.
+So far, restoring the wallet from masterseed has never been necessary, but we offer **no guarantees**.

 Building
 ========